kx45/SE575_group14/README.md

     python blockchain.py

 which opens locally on port http://127.0.0.1:5000/.
-This can be reached using Postman or some other API service at http://localhost:5000/.
+This can be queried using Postman or another API service at http://localhost:5000/.

 Using an API service, the possible interactions are: